 The request for judicial review does not have a suspensive effect.
-The Asylum Act does not specifically say that appeals do not have a suspensive effect, but the amendments in 2015 simply removed the provision on suspensive effect, with explanation that the Asylum Procedures Directive and the right to an effective remedy do not require an automatic suspensive effect, but the suspensive effect should be requested.
-However in practice, the attorneys report different approaches.
+The Asylum Act does not specifically state that appeals do not have a suspensive effect, but the amendments in 2015 removed the relevant provision, with the motivation that the Asylum Procedures Directive and the right to an effective remedy do not require an automatic suspensive effect, which should instead be requested by the interested party.
+In practice, the attorneys report different approaches.
 Some do not request the suspensive effect, while others do.
-But the lack of suspensive effect in regular asylum procedure was never an issue in practice.
-The HHC is not aware of any case, where an alien policing procedure would have been started before the appeal was decided.
-On 17 December 2020 the CJEU issued a judgement in the infringement case C-808/18 and ruled that Hungary has not respected the right, conferred by the Asylum Procedures Directive on any applicant for international protection, to remain in the territory of the Member State concerned after the rejection of his or her application, until the time limit within which to bring an appeal against that rejection or, if an appeal has been brought, until a decision has been taken on it.118
+However, the lack of suspensive effect in regular asylum procedure was never an issue in practice.
+The HHC is not aware of any case, where an alien policing procedure would have been started before the appeal was decided in a regular procedure.
+On 17 December 2020 the CJEU issued a judgement in the infringement case C-808/18 and ruled that Hungary has not respected the right, conferred by the Asylum Procedures Directive on any applicant for international protection, to remain in the territory of the Member State concerned after the rejection of his or her application, until the time limit within which to bring an appeal against that rejection or, if an appeal has been brought, until a decision has been taken on it.115 Despite the judgement, there was no change in legislation.